gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 stories.
 It can be hard if you've never done it before---our lives teach us to hide our feelings, even from ourselves, and digging them up can be harder than mining diamonds.
-I find the easiest way is to tell people my own story first, so if there is any tea left in the pot\...?
+I find the easiest way is to tell people my own story first, so if there is any tea left in the pot...?
 And perhaps a little more of the honey?
 Thank you.

 So: my name is Eimin, and this is the tale of me.
 I was born in Medef,